Seven Budget-Friendly Ideas for The Employee Appreciation Day

 1. Recognition Awards

-These items are affordable and non-binding, but still convey your emotions to the intended audiences.
+These items are affordable and non-binding, but still, convey your emotions to the intended audiences.
+You can give a marketing gift box to your employee of the month as an appreciation.
 And if used strategically, they can be a source of sparking competition between your employees.
 That makes it an excellent idea for your employee appreciation day.

 2. Employee Birthday Calendars